Artificial intelligence is no longer a mere chatbot; it’s changing the way software is made.

 Before diving into the top tools, it’s worth looking at how these platforms are reshaping the software development lifecycle.
 Here are some key advantages:

-• Faster development cycles: AI can independently create custom base code, unit tests, or even complete components, reducing development time from days to hours or even minutes.
+- Faster development cycles: AI can generate custom base code, unit tests, and even complete components independently, reducing development time from days to hours or even minutes.

-• Improved code quality: AI provides real-time recommendations and enforces best practices, which help to ensure cleaner syntax, eliminate bugs, and improve overall code structure and design.
+- Improved code quality: AI provides real-time recommendations and enforces best practices, helping ensure cleaner syntax, eliminate bugs, and improve overall code structure and design.

-• Smarter debugging: Some AI tools scan your code and point out logical errors or performance issues long before you hit “run.”
+- Smarter debugging: Some AI tools scan your code and flag logical errors or performance issues long before you hit “run.”

 1. GitHub Copilot

 GitHub Copilot is an AI coding assistant built by GitHub and OpenAI.
-This integrates into popular IDEs and helps developers by suggesting code in real time as they type.
+It integrates with popular IDEs and helps developers by suggesting code in real time as they type.
 Copilot is widely used across the industry and continues to influence coding workflows at scale.

-As of early 2023, in codebases where developers use GitHub Copilot, around 46% of the code was generated in supported languages, and over 1 million users were active, with the number continuing to grow.
+As of early 2023, in codebases that use GitHub Copilot, around 46% of code was generated in supported languages, and over 1 million users were active, with that number continuing to grow.

 Key features: